Rencong: Technique

 Rencong technique is dependent on the weapon's size.
 Smaller lengths are favoured because they are more easily concealed.
 The rencong is worn on the left side and drawn with the left foot forward.
 A quick step forward with the right foot adds momentum to the thrust.
 It is then whipped to the right with a snap of the hand, bringing the palm upwards while the elbow is close to the body.
 The thrusting arm is almost fully extended and the palm is turned downward just before piercing the target.
 While the thrust is the primary method of attack, circular and elliptical slashing techniques exist as well.
 The main targets are the throat, kidneys, groin, and abdomen.

 Culture

 Aceh folklore ascribes mystical attributes and supernatural powers to the rencong.
+Based on the history, rencong also played significant roles in Acehnese struggle against colonial forces.
 The form of the weapon is said to represent the Basmala.
 The rencong is today worn as part of traditional attire on ceremonial occasions.
 Aceh is also known as the "Land of the Rencong" (Tanah Rencong).